 I’m not sure what’s going to happen with Russia.
 There’s a lot of moving parts to the new Great Game.
 It’s very hard to forecast the actions of the incompetent.
 The people running US policy are only good at finding the wrong solution.

-I hope your Superbowl tip is better this time.
-Last years pick nearly cost me my thumbs with local bookies.
-Your stirring of soccer always makes me smile.
-I don’t mind the sport but I love seeing the fans getting their knickers in a twist.
 As for the race riot, I would like to think that it would only ever happen once with the rioters learning a nasty lesson they don’t forget.
 However, there are two things wrong with that thought.
-The first, that the majority are so terrified of standing up for themselves and the consequences that would follow.… Read more »
+The first, that the majority are so terrified of standing up for themselves and the consequences that would follow.
+The second is that the rioters don’t seem to have the capacity to learn their lesson.

 On the subject of Apple, I got an iPhone after getting ripped off on my second Androin phone (Motorola Electrify M, shocking junk).
 It would be hard for me to go back to a buggy OS with a buggy browser and rotten voice recognition.